-Dr. Lydia Mattice Brandt’s new book The South Carolina State House Grounds: A Guidebook will be available in May.
+Dr. Lydia Mattice Brandt’s new book The South Carolina State House Grounds: A Guidebook is available for purchase at the Gift Shop at Robert Mills.
 The book is the first comprehensive narrative of this important site at the heart of the Palmetto State.

 Questions or Comments?